 Composed of seven Diamond Stars on a base of a large Diamond Rivière, this spectacular Diamond Tiara was notably worn by Lady Glenconner for a portrait taken in 1983, with other Maids of Honour.
 No doubt the Tiara was also worn when Lady Glenconner accompanied Princess Margaret on State Banquets and on Royal Tours, with a memorable story told of a visit to Swaziland:

 “The tour to Swaziland, now eSwatini, in southern Africa was no exception.

 There, Princess Margaret was to present King Sobhuza II with an order from the Queen in celebration of his eightieth birthday.
 In return for this honour, he had promised to build Princess Margaret a straw village for her stay.
 We did wonder how a straw village would be equipped with bathrooms, and imagined how funny Princess Margaret would look coming out of a straw hut wearing a tiara.”

 While Lady Glenconner was often photographed wearing another tiara in the 1960s, she was pictured wearing the Diamond Stars as Brooches as early as 1964, and continued to wear the Diamond Stars for a plethora of occasions though the 1970s and 80s, usually with a pair of grand diamond earrings, which were likely acquired by Lady Glenconner.
+She wrote: